vfavorito/HTML-CSS-CodeRefactor/README.md

 ![PrerefactoredWebpage](images/DeployedPage.PNG)

+### Example
+Here is a link to the Webpage:  [https://vfavorito.github.io/HTML-CSS-CodeRefactor/](https://vfavorito.github.io/HTML-CSS-CodeRefactor/)

 ### Installation
 To install this project simply clone this repository to your local directory and access it using Visual Studio Code.